joewalnes/quick2wire-fritzomatic/README.md

 Background
 ----------

-This is a little Python script that simplifies the process of generating a generic IC component that can be re-used in [Fritzing](http://fritzing.org/).
+This is a web-app that simplifies the process of generating a generic IC component that can be re-used in [Fritzing](http://fritzing.org/).

 Fritzing is a great tool for creating bread-boarded electronics designs,